-This Knowledge Base article explains Appdome-DEV, the role it plays in CI/CD processes and how it offers DevOps an accelerated mobile app lifecycle workflow.
+This Knowledge Base article answers the What is Appdome-DEV question and describes the role it plays in CI/CD processes and how it offers DevOps an accelerated mobile app lifecycle workflow.

 We hope you find this knowledge base useful and enjoy using Appdome!

-Appdome provides mobile developers and DevOps a no-code, mobile integration platform as a service (IPASS) to quickly add mobile services, SDKs and APIs into any Android and iOS mobile app in seconds – post build.
+Appdome provides mobile developers and DevOps a no-code, mobile security and development platform to quickly add mobile services, SDKs, and APIs into any Android and iOS mobile app in seconds – post-build.
 There is no code or coding required.
 This enables anyone, including DevOps to integrate third-party services into mobile apps and complete projects themselves – with no dependencies on what’s coded inside the app.

 Appdome offers a CI/CD integration called Appdome-DEVTM.
 Appdome-DEV expands on Appdome’s no-code mobile integration capabilities to provide mobile development teams with all the tools needed to accelerate mobile integration lifecycles.
 Inside Appdome-DEV, developers will find mobile integration templates, teams, integration with build systems, automatic publishing and more.
 Appdome-DEV allows organizations to complete hundreds of simultaneous integrations, making Appdome the perfect complement to other CI/CD processes, systems and tools which enterprises already have deployed.

-Below is a list of specific Appdome-DEV features which enable mobile development and DevOps teams to fully automate mobile integration and delivery projects and workflows:
+Below is a list of specific Appdome-DEV features which enable mobile development and DevSecOps teams to fully automate mobile integration and delivery projects and workflows:

-Mobile developers and DevOps teams can create re-usable mobile integration templates, called Fusion Sets™ on Appdome.
-Fusion Sets allow organizations to add pre-defined information needed in each step in Appdome’s mobile integration workflow, including Fusion (integration) choices, mobile app Context™ (configuration and branding), app signing, and deployment.
-Fusion Sets can include any combination of third-party services, SDKs or APIs.
-Using Integration-Freeze™, a Team member can lock a Fusion Set for production use, guaranteeing that the approved Fusion Set will always be used by others.
-Organizations can subscribe one or more Android or iOS app to each Fusion Set, to complete end-to-end mobile integration lifecycles fast.
+Mobile developers and DevOps teams can create re-usable mobile security templates, called Fusion Sets™ on Appdome.
+Fusion Sets allow organizations to specify the security features needed in each Android and iOS app, using these Fusion Sets to consistently meet mobile app security objectives, meet compliance objectives and more.
+Fusion Set can include any combination of Appdome and third-party features, SDKs or APIs available on Appdome.
+Using Feature-Freeze™, an individual user or authorized Appdome team member can lock a Fusion Set for production use, guaranteeing that the approved Fusion Set will not be changed.
+Organizations can subscribe one or more Android or iOS app to each Fusion Set, to complete end-to-end mobile security lifecycles automatically, build-by-build.

 Refer to this knowledge base article to learn more about Mobile Integration Templates.

-With Flex-Release, team leaders can copy Fusion Sets and Fused Apps into another team.
-This gives development teams the notion of an Appdome “Fusion-Sandbox”, a Team used as a mobile integration test environment.
-It also simplifies sharing of approved Fusion Sets and Fused Apps across the entire mobile development organization and therefore accelerates and automates the mobile integration process even more.
-With Flex-Release key members of the DevOps team can test and determine the correct integrations and share the approved Fusion Sets with other teams in production.
-Once in production, that Fusion Set is fully integrated into the automatic build system, without impacting the workload for the production DevOps team.
+With Flex-Release, key members of the DevOps team can test and determine the correct integrations and approve Fusion Sets and/or Fused Apps, before sharing them with a different production team.
+Once in production, that Fusion Set is fully integrated in the automatic build system, without impacting the workload for the production DevOps team.
 Build-by-build, the organization can guarantee that the required third-party services are integrated into the app.

 Appdome’s Auto-DEV private signing script allows users to sign fused apps locally without uploading the signing certificate to Appdome’s cloud service.
 The unsigned app is embedded in the script generated by Appdome.
 Running the script on your trusted environment will extract and sign the app using a certificate in your key chain.